Kerameikos is an ancient Athenian area formerly known as the potters’ quarter, which today stands as the largest necropolis in Greece.

 During the Greco-Persian Wars of 487 BC, Themistocles decided to build a wall to protect the agora, or marketplace, of the city.
 The wall divided Kerameikos into inner and outer sections.
 It was then that the outer area began to be used as a cemetery for soldiers who died in battle.

 Discovery and excavations of Kerameikos

 Work began for the construction of a road that would go from the center of Athens to Piraeus in 1862.
-During the construction work three funerary stones full of inscriptions appeared.
-The Greek government, aware of the historical and archaeological importance that these inscriptions, bought the land and began excavations years after their initial discovery.
+During construction, three funerary stones full of inscriptions appeared.
+The Greek government, aware of the historical and archaeological importance of these inscriptions, bought the land and began excavations years after their initial discovery.

 Even after years of exploring the site, the size of the necropolis cannot be determined by archaeologists.

 A German professor, Alfred Brueckner, was the first to realize that excavations would take many years to get a clear view of the magnitude of Kerameikos, so he requested permission to make small exploratory excavations to delimit the area.
 In 1909, his book The Cemetery of Eridanos was published.
 The book illustrates small maps of the necropolis.

 Those who lived around the Acropolis of Athens buried their dead in Kerameikos, and the plains of the Eridanus River served as a burial place for the city for roughly 1,500 years.